vegaprotocol/vega/README.md

 ## Configuration

 Vega is initialised with a set of default configuration with the command `vega init`.
-To override any of the defaults edit your `config.toml` typically found in the `~/.vega` directory.
+To override any of the defaults, edit your `config.toml`.
 Example:

 ```toml
 [Matching]